 Here's how you can boost magnesium levels:

 If you want to boost your magnesium levels, oral supplementation is great!
 Be aware if you take too much magnesium it can cause loose stools (which can be great for constipation but otherwise, not ideal!).
-I typically recommend anywhere between 200mg and 600mg but it's always best to talk to your Nutritionist or ND before taking supplements.
+I typically recommend anywhere between 200mg and 600mg but it's always best to talk to your Nutritionist or practitioner before taking supplements.

 I'm always a food first kind of gal.
 Supplements are supplemental to a healthy diet.
-Some great foods that are high in magnesium are: dark chocolate, pumpkin seeds, almonds, spinach, avocado, legumes and salmon.
+Some great foods that are high in magnesium are:

 Another option is topical magnesium.
 Magnesium oil is a spray that is easy to apply.
 I usually recommend my clients to spray it on the bottom of their feet before bed to help with sleep and relaxation, but it can also be applied to any muscle aches and pains.
 Magnesium gel or lotion are other great options too!